All right, news roundup and information overload hour, 800-941-SHAWN, if you want to be a part of the program.

 That's exactly right.

-They'll give them the material to build the tent, they'll give them three m uh meals a day, they can check at the tent down the street where they give them free cell phones.
+They can check at the tent down the street where they give them free cell phones.

-There's absolutely How about the incentive to live again?
+How about the incentive to live again?

 Because you're slowly committing suicide.

-Yeah, they're not being educated about this, uh they're not they're they're being given everything they need it, need to fail by the city and all the other organizations that are out there that won't let them hit rock bottom so these people can get some help.
+They're being given everything they need, need to fail by the city and all the other organizations that are out there that won't let them hit rock bottom so these people can get some help.

 They say what they're doing is compassion.

-I I I just refuse to believe that's compassion.
+I just refuse to believe that's compassionate.

-On the issue of addiction, there there are medicines now that people can take, and I think they last monthly.
+On the issue of addiction, there are medicines now that people can take, and I think they last monthly.

-I mean, if you can just get that monthly pill, go to a doctor, take the pill, then for that month, you're going to be alcohol or drug free.
+I mean, if you can just get that monthly pill, go to a doctor, take the pill, then for that month, you're going to be alcohol or drug-free.

-They pass it out.
+They pass it.

-Um, and uh when I before I interviewed him, he had just overdosed.
+And before I interviewed him, he had just overdosed.

 The city passes it out.